 In June 2013, the Group completed the previously announced Farm-in Agreement (the "FIA") with Caracal Energy Inc. ("Caracal", previously Griffiths Energy) relating to three production sharing contracts in the Republic of Chad (the "PSCs").
-The three PSCs cover an area of 26,103 square kilometers in southern Chad.
-The Badila oil field covers an area of approximately 29 square kilometers and is located approximately 16 kilometers from an oil export pipeline.
-The Mangara oil field covers an area of approximately 71 square kilometers and is located approximately 111 kilometers from the same oil export pipeline.
-On 30 September 2013, first oil production commenced from the Badila field and on 26 December 2014, first oil production commenced from the Mangara field.
-On 14 April 2014, the Company announced an agreement to acquire Caracal for an all cash consideration of £5.50 per common share.
+The three PSCs cover an area of 26,103 square kilometres in southern Chad.
+The Badila oil field covers an area of approximately 29 square kilometres and is located approximately 16 kilometres from an oil export pipeline.
+The Mangara oil field covers an area of approximately 71 square kilometres and is located approximately 111 kilometres from the same oil export pipeline.
+On 30 September 2013, first oil production commenced from the Badila field and, on 26 December 2014, first oil production commenced for a all cash consideration of £5.50 per common share.
 The acquisition was completed on 8 July 2014.
+The drilling campaigns at these fields have been significantly reduced compared to initial plans in order to preserve the resource for a more favourable pricing environment.